ycm-core/YouCompleteMe/README.md

 **Important:** we assume that you are using the `cmd.exe` command prompt and that you know how to add an executable to the PATH environment variable.

-Make sure you have at least Vim 7.3.598 with python2 or python3 support.
-You can check the version by typing `:version` inside Vim.
+Make sure you have at least Vim 7.3.598 with Python 2 or Python 3 support.
+You can check the version and which Python is supported by typing `:version` inside Vim.
+Look at the features included: `+python/dyn` for Python 2 and `+python3/dyn` for Python 3.
 Take note of the Vim architecture, i.e. 32 or 64-bit.
-It will be important when choosing the python2 installer.
+It will be important when choosing the Python installer.
 We recommend using a 64-bit client.
-Don't worry, [a frequently updated copy of 64-bit Vim][vim64-win-download] is available.
+[Daily updated copies of 32-bit and 64-bit Vim with Python 2 and Python 3 support][vim-win-download] are available.

 Install YouCompleteMe with [Vundle][].